-Wall designed to resist in-plane lateral forces that is fully sheathed and that is provide with hold-down anchors at each end of the wall segment.
-Type I shear walls are only permitted to have openings where detailing for force transfer around the openings is provided.
+Wall designed to resist in-plane lateral forces that is fully sheathed and that is provided with hold-downs at each end of the wall segment.

 Type II Shear Wall

-Wall designed to resist in-plane lateral forces that is sheathed with wood structural panels or sheet steel that contains openings, but which has not been specifically designed and detailed for force transfer around wall openings.
-Hold-down anchors for Type II shear walls are only required at the ends of the wall.
+Wall designed to resist in-plane lateral forces that is sheathed with wood structural panels or steel sheet sheathing that contains openings, but which has not been specifically designed and detailed for force transfer around wall openings.
+Hold-downs for Type II shear walls are only required at the ends of the wall.

 Type II Shear Wall Segment